snk-js/blockchain-rust-project-sample/README.md

 ### Coding Challenge Guidelines

-> I toke one day learning about the SDK, the framework itself, and some critical knowledge about Rust, and honestly, GitHub Copilot helped me more than I expected on those easy tasks.
-But, I reached my limit, undoubtedly wondering how to implement those other things flawlessly since Rust doesn't allow you to be imperfect.

 - Implement post upvote
   - [x] This should take in a Post ID and apply a single upvote to the Post.
   - [x] What if the same user upvotes twice?